MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/disable-roster-containers.md

 # Disable the creation of Roster containers in your organization's Planner tenant

 ## Roster Container Overview
-Roster containers allow for collaboration between users without the creation of an AAD group.
+Roster containers allow for collaboration between users without the creation of a Microsoft Entra group.
 A Roster container is a simple list of members stored in Planner and can be created by any user including guest users.

 All members of a Roster container have the same permissions to: